-For SI-traceability the internal standard should consist of one of the following:
+To maintain SI-traceability the sources of the internal standard should be either a:

 - a.
-Certified Reference Material (CRM) characterized for its mass fraction purity and value assigned by a National Measurement Institute; - b.
-CRM provided as a high purity organic material by a Reference Material Producer accredited to ISO 17034:2016 requirements; - c. high purity material subject to a validated measurement procedure for purity assignment by qNMR using as an internal standard a CRM of type (a) or (b).
+Certified Reference Material (CRM) characterized for its mass fraction purity and value assigned by a National Metrology Institute; - b.
+CRM produced by a Reference Material Provider accredited to ISO 17034:2016 requirements; - c. high purity material subject to a validated measurement procedure for purity assignment by qNMR using as an internal standard a CRM of type (a) or (b).